gomezzz/LICOS/README.md

 ## About the Project

 This is the code repository for the paper [Solving the Satellite Downlink Bottleneck: Distributed Onboard Learning of Image Compression](TODO).
 It provides the means to train and test an image compression model based on the Python module [CompressAI](https://interdigitalinc.github.io/CompressAI/) combined with the [PASEOS](https://www.github.com/aidotse/PASEOS) module to simulate physical constraints on the training.
 The paper demonstrates the onboard training of raw, unprocessed Sentinel-2 data but also works for postprocessed data such as the [AID dataset](https://captain-whu.github.io/AID/).
+To test on raw data, it uses the [THRawS dataset](https://zenodo.org/record/7908728) consisting of more than 100 samples (originally focusing on wildfires and volcanoes) from all over the world.
 We use [mpi4py](https://mpi4py.readthedocs.io/en/stable/) to distribute the training cross multiple devices / GPUs.

 ## Getting Started